redcatphp/redcatphp/README.md

 # Surikat - Full Stack Web Framework

-## Power to Extend the Web
+Power to Extend the Web

-Welcome
 -------

  Surikat is designed to enhance developer abilities and bring project's quality to excellence.
 Surikat is a full stack framework, a group of decoupled components workings together to make a complete web developement solution.
 If you're aware of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) and you like [PHP](http://php.et), the most popular language for web developement, Surikat can help you to boost your workflow and increase your productivity.